AES instruction set

-An Advanced Encryption Standard instruction set is now integrated into many processors.
-The purpose of the instruction set is to improve the speed and security of applications performing encryption and decryption using Advanced Encryption Standard (AES).
+An Advanced Encryption Standard instruction set (AES instruction set) is a set of instructions that are specifically designed to perform AES encryption and decryption operations efficiently.
+These instructions are typically found in modern processors and can greatly accelerate AES operations compared to software implementations.
+An AES instruction set includes instructions for key expansion, encryption, and decryption using various key sizes (128-bit, 192-bit, and 256-bit).

-They are often implemented as instructions implementing a single round of AES along with a special version for the last round which has a slightly different method.
+The instruction set is often implemented as a set of instructions that can perform a single round of AES along with a special version for the last round which has a slightly different method.

-The side channel attack surface of AES is reduced when implemented in an instruction set, compared to when AES is implemented in software only.
+When AES is implemented as an instruction set instead of as software, it can have improved security, as its side channel attack surface is reduced.

 x86 architecture processors

 AES-NI (or the Intel Advanced Encryption Standard New Instructions; AES-NI) was the first major implementation.
 AES-NI is an extension to the x86 instruction set architecture for microprocessors from Intel and AMD proposed by Intel in March 2008.

+A wider version of AES-NI, AVX-512 Vector AES instructions (VAES), is found in AVX-512.

 Instructions

 Intel

 The following Intel processors support the AES-NI instruction set: